ip a

 Bridge Configuration (with VMAC)

 For a bridge configuration the above steps will work with one modification.
-To add our failover IP to the interface, we will use the following four commands instead of the
+To add our additional IP to the interface, we will use the following four commands instead of the

 ip addr add command used above.

 In our example, we name our test link "testrescue."
 Replace the parameters in red with those on your machine.
-If you need help finding your Virtual MAC, check out the following article: How to Assign a Virtual MAC to a Failover IP
+If you need help finding your Virtual MAC, check out the following article: How to Assign a Virtual MAC to an Additional IP

 # ip link add name testrescue link eth0 type macvlan